aksenovaa/documentation/Concepts/ProviderExtensions.md

 these three should be enough to convince you that starting to use extensions instead of files in `fileadmin` will, very quickly even, save you a lot of time especially when using resources (including LLL).

-But if that's not enough: other features Fluid Powered TYPO3 provides assume you already use an extension - and we have designed it all to fit together so that your Provider Extension may contain content and page templates, custom plugins, backend modules etc. as one combined package - obviously ideal as a way to ship entire site designs along with all configuration and with all dependencies set as extension dependencies that the TYPO3 extension manager will install.
+But if that's not enough: other features TYPO3 на базе Fluid provides assume you already use an extension - and we have designed it all to fit together so that your Provider Extension may contain content and page templates, custom plugins, backend modules etc. as one combined package - obviously ideal as a way to ship entire site designs along with all configuration and with all dependencies set as extension dependencies that the TYPO3 extension manager will install.